gjdass/snips-node-backend/README.md

 $ node dist/index.js # to run the app (won't restart when a change occurs)
 ```

+The assistant used in this project is [available here](https://cloud.gjdass.fr/index.php/s/CkPlTyrG3WXTrB9).
+It will be updated over time when the project will handle more and more requests.
+You can also of course build your own in your snips admin console.

 ## What you need

 * A Raspberry-pi, or a Linux machine, with raspbian/debian on it